-Salmon looked at her figure standing out in the dusky sky.
-Her voice trembled as she spoke.
+Salmon looked up as Rahab stood still at the top of the stairs, her figure silhouetted by the dusky sky.
 “Jericho has heard of your mighty God, and of the strength of the Israelite army.
 Our hearts have melted with fear at the stories that have reached our ears of the wonders of your God.
 I beg you,” her eyes were soft.
 “Please spare me and my family.
 I have aided you, will you return the kindness?
 I know too well the fate of my city.
 Please spare us.”
 Her hands clasped in front of her.

-Ral looked at Salmon, then decided.
+Ral looked at Salmon.
 “The Almighty has blessed you with wisdom, Rahab.
 We are grateful for your shelter and shall spare your family.
 Hang a scarlet cord from your window and the Almighty will be pleased to see your sign and grant mercy.”

 Rahab nodded.
 “I will do it.”

 Late that night, Ral and Salmon departed.
 Ral climbed out the window and cautiously slid down the rope Rahab had tied there.
-Salmon climbed out the window then turned around and looked into Rahab’s eyes that were illuminated by the moonlight.
+Salmon moved to clamber down after Ral, then turned around and looked into Rahab’s eyes that were illuminated by the moonlight.
 “I see the Almighty in you,” he whispered.